 After the TSP, I invest my money in Betterment and Vanguard.
 I track all of my investments with Personal Capital.
 I also wrote a short, 2 hour book summarizing this site.
 You can buy it here.

-Written by an active duty US Air Force officer, The Intelligent Military Investor is a high-impact, to-the-point manual that targets the financial issues facing cadets, midshipman, commissioned officers, enlisted personnel and all branches of the military.
+Written by an active duty US Air Force officer, The Intelligent Military Investor (available as a DRM-free PDF or on Amazon Kindle) is a high-impact, to-the-point manual that targets the financial issues facing cadets, midshipman, commissioned officers, enlisted personnel and all branches of the military.

 Military servicemembers are highly-educated and extensively trained at making difficult split-second decisions and performing highly technical procedures.
 However, they receive little to no training in personal finance, investing, insurance, taxes, budgeting, and achieving financial independence.